 Transition Path Analysis — Before the Vehicle Is Selected

 Before the advisor selects a vehicle — staged sale, direct indexing, tax-aware long-short, exchange fund, or charitable strategy — BasisLine Transitions evaluates the transition path under the client’s actual gains budget, tracking-risk target, and implementation constraints.
-A structured scenario comparison for professional review — not a tax opinion, investment recommendation, or implementation service.
+This Transition Path Analysis for Concentrated Positions gives the advisory team a structured scenario comparison for professional review — not a tax opinion, investment recommendation, or implementation service.

 The problem